Skip to content

 Ablation Study (Hierarchical AR Model)

-Direct ABI (small scale) Best Best Requires full simulation
+Direct ABI (Small Scale) Optimal Optimal Requires full simulation

 Key Findings

-• All existing CSM methods fail for \(N > 100\): Langevin, Euler-Maruyama, ODE, and GAUSS all fail beyond 10K data points.
+• Existing CSM methods fail at \(N > 100\): Langevin, Euler-Maruyama, ODE, and GAUSS cannot handle more than 10K data points.

-• Error damping is the key to large-scale scalability: With damping, stable convergence is achieved at 100K data points.
+• Error damping is the key to massive scale: Enables stable convergence even with 100K data points.

 Highlights & Insights